McTavishLab/extensiphy/README.md

 - (-d) directory of paired end fastq read files for all query taxa,

 ### Optional flags
+- (-u) produce only an updated alignment or perform full phylogenetic estimation (ALIGN or PHYLO) (DEFAULT: ALIGN),
 - (-t) tree in Newick format produced from the input alignment that you wish to update with new sequences or specify NONE to perform new inference (DEFAULT: NONE),
 - (-1, -2) suffix (ex: R1.fastq or R2.fastq) for both sets of paired end files.
 Required if suffix is different than default (DEFAULTS: R1.fq and R2.fq),
 - (-m) alignment type (SINGLE_LOCUS_FILES, PARSNP_XMFA or CONCAT_MSA) (DEFAULT: CONCAT_MSA),